karacanil/RL_Matchmaking/README.md

 # RL_Matchmaking
-Still in progress - Alternative matchmaking system for the game called "Rocket League"
+Still in progress - Alternative matchmaking algorithm for the game called "Rocket League"